aglushkov/jat/README.md

 # JAT (JSON API TOOLKIT)

-JAT helps to serialize objects to Hash format.
+JAT is a toolkit for handling objects serialization to JSON format in Ruby applications

 ## Supported Formats